DataShades/ckanext-collection/README.md

 If you do such thing, make sure you are not using old collection anymore.
-You just transfered one of its services to another collection, so there is no guarantees it will function properly.
-If you want to use a custom factory for the service, instead of transfering a service instance, it's better to customize service factory.
-You can tell which class to use for making an instance of a service using `<service>_factory` parameter of the collection
+You just transfered one of its services to another collection, so there is no guarantees that old collection with detached service will function properly.

-contstructor:
+It's usually better to customize service factory, instead of passing existing customized instance of the service around.
+You can tell which class to use for making an instance of a service using `<service>_factory` parameter of the collection contstructor:

 ```python
 col = Collection("name", {}, data_factory=StaticData)